jareddrayton/ASECP/README.md

 ## Features

 #### Genetic Operators
-Selection - Fitness Proportional, Linear Ranking Crossover - One Point Crossover, Two Point Crossover Mutation - Gaussian Distrubution
+- Selection - Fitness Proportional, Linear Ranking
+- Crossover - One Point Crossover, Two Point Crossover
+- Mutation - Gaussian Distrubution

+#### Fitness Function

+The fitness function can use a configurable number of features for calculating a individuals fitness.
+Currently these are

+1. Fundamental Frequency (As calculated by PRAAT)
+2. The first five formants.

 ## Usage